 Come to think of it – if we long for transformation in our young people – what is it that motivates them?

-OK, so the video below is not about youth and children’s ministry – BUT, it has some surprising things to say about what motivates us.
+Although the video below is not about youth and children’s ministry – it has some surprising things to say about what motivates us.
 What is true in the work place and the home for adults I can see is also true for children and young people in their school, home and church environments.

 Give it a watch and then have a look below at the three things highlighted.

-For getting the best out of people (think of your youth work and your volunteer leaders, your young people themselves) . . . these three things really matter ::
+For getting the best out of people (think of your youth work and your volunteer leaders and your young people themselves) . . . these three things really matter ::

 Autonomy, Mastery and Purpose.